smarvar/Convolutional_Autoencoder/README.md

-# Convolutional Autoencoder to reduce Noise in CT images of Breast Cancer
+# Convolutional Autoencoder to reduce Noise in Computed Tomography of patients with Breast Cancer

 This repository contains a neural network based on a convolutional autoencoder that allows to eliminate Gaussian and Poisson noise in computed tomography images.